mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

  -->

 ### GDPs supporting ideation processes

-The design chapter explored the tension between reduced choice of genre of game,
-The provision of the menu of GDPs saw a rapid increase in speed or decrease in time spend in ideation phase.
+The design chapter explored the tension between reduced choice of genre of game.
+In my journal notes and observations of the games created, I note that the provision of a graphical menu of GDPs significantly decreased in time spend in ideation phase by providing scaffolding and a restriction of choice.
+Analysis of participant use of the menu as detailed in the documentation section above Te supports this analysis.
+Other techniques that leveraged the characteristics of game design patterns to support the ideation process emerged in community design activities.

 <!-- The reduction on the length of the course was welcome show by Ma's comment.
 "It did go on for too long." -->

-#### Paper prototyping
+The use of paper prototypes was one technique used by several parents to support their children to form and develop their design ideas.
+In our starting vignette the parent notices the child's difficulty in using cursor and delete/backspace keys to edit a matrix allowing level design.
+The parent provides a book with grid paper to allow the child to replicate the matrix.
+The parent is then able to transcribe the design to the code example while engaging the child by checking she has interpreted the design correctly.

 When GDP was completed and participant or pair move to a new phase there is evidence of a reenergising effect.
 The use of varied tools and practices are a contributing factor to this effect.
-In one example the parent notices the child's difficulty in using cursor and delete/backspace keys to edit a matrix allowing level design.
-The parent provides a book with grid paper to allow the child to replicate the matrix.
-The parent then transcribes the design while engaging the child by checking she has interpreted the design correctly.

 INSERT CODE EXAMPLE FROM VIGNETTE - TO CLEARLY SHOW GRAPHICAL NATURE OF ARRAY IN CODE